ViaVersionMCP/ViaLoadingBase/README.md

     }
 }
 ```
+### Which library do I need?
+If your platform is older than the latest Minecraft version, you need ViaVersion + ViaBackwards, if your platform is 1.8.x,
+you need ViaVersion + ViaBackwards + ViaRewind, otherwise you only need ViaVersion: <br>

+A `1.8.x` Minecraft client for example would need `ViaVersion + ViaBackwards + ViaRewind`. <br>
+A `1.12.x` Minecraft client for example would need `ViaVersion + ViaBackwards`. <br>
+A `1.19.x` Minecraft client, for example, would need `ViaVersion`. <br>

 I will always update the versions, above you can just re-copy it if a new Minecraft version releases: <br>
 Current Version: `Minecraft 22w44a`